 - Make sure you have responsible adults on hand to monitor the party.

-- Make sure the host (and the host’s parents and other responsible adults) remain sober so that any problems can be dealt with quickly and safely.
+- Make sure that you, as the host (and your parents, carers or other responsible adults), remain sober so you can deal with any problems quickly and safely.

-- Consider a hired security guard – It may seem extreme, but it could give you (and your guests) additional peace of mind.
+- Consider hiring a security guard – it may seem extreme, but it could give you (and your guests) additional peace of mind.

 - Serve plenty of food.
 Guests are more likely to get drunk on an empty stomach.
 Avoid salty foods, which may encourage guests to drink.